ketilmo/balena-ogn/README.md

  8. You can rename your device to your taste by clicking on the pencil icon next to the current device name.
  9. Almost there!
 Next, we will push the **balena-ogn** code to your device through the balena cloud.
 We'll do that using the [balena CLI](https://github.com/balena-io/balena-cli).
 Follow the [official instructions](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) to download and install the CLI for your operating system of choice.
  10. After installing the balena-cli, head into your terminal and log in to balena with the following command: `balena login`.
 Then, follow the instructions on the screen.
- 11. Clone the balena-ads-b repository to your local computer: `git clone git@github.com:ketilmo/balena-ogn.git`.
+ 11. Clone the balena-ogn repository to your local computer: `git clone git@github.com:ketilmo/balena-ogn.git`.
 You can also fork the repo if you want to make changes to it.
  12. Head into the folder of the newly cloned repo by typing `cd balena-ogn`.
  13. Do you remember your fleet name from earlier?
 Good.
 Now, we are ready to push the applications to balena's servers by typing `balena push YOUR–FLEET–NAME–HERE`.
  14. Now, wait while the Docker containers build on balena's servers.
 If the process is successful, you will see a beautiful piece of ASCII art depicting a unicorn right in your terminal window: